patrik-piskay/react-truncate-markup/README.md

 > #### :warning: Warning
 >
 > Only inlined [DOM elements](https://reactjs.org/docs/dom-elements.html) are supported when using this library.
 When trying to truncate React components (class or function), `<TruncateMarkup />` will warn about it, skip truncation and display the whole content instead.
 For more details, please read [this comment](https://github.com/parsable/react-truncate-markup/issues/12#issuecomment-444761758).
+>
+> Or, since version 5, you can take advantage of the `<TruncateMarkup.Atom />` component.

 ## Props